Facebook for business

 Set up a Facebook page

-In order to set up a page for your business, you must first have a personal Facebook account.
+To set up a page for your business, you must first have a personal Facebook account.
 Personal accounts and business pages offer different features.
 It is against Facebook's rules for businesses to use a personal account instead of a page.

 To create your page, you will need to complete certain information about your business, including: